Congratulations Getting Started with the Keto Diet!

-What is referred to "your macros" is the proportion of calories you get from each source, and calorie limit for the day.
+What is referred to "your macros" are the proportion of calories you get from each source, and calorie limit for the day.

 This is important because all calories are not the same.
 Only carbohydrates stimulate the release of insulin.

 The Standard American Diet - AKA SAD - is about 80% carbohydrates and the other 20 % divided between protein and fat.